WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 Both microservice have exactly the same structure, except that the order solution has a Messaging.Receive project and the customer solution has a Messaging.Send project.
 I will use these projects later to send and receive data using RabbitMQ.

-An important aspect of an API is that you don&#8217;t know who your consumers are and you should never break existing features.
+An important aspect of an API is that you don't know who your consumers are and you should never break existing features.
 To implement versioning, I place everything like controllers or models in a v1 folder.
 If I want to extend my feature and it is not breaking the current behavior, I will extend it in the already existing classes.
 If my changes were to break the functionality, I will create a v2 folder and place the changes there.
 With this approach, no consumer is affected and they can implement the new features whenever they want or need them.

 ## The API Project